SAslan8006/PatikaDersleri/İngilizceA1/SimdikiZaman.md

 I am flying to Rome next week.
 (Gelecek hafta romaya uçuyorum)
 We are having a birthday party tomorrow.
 She is meeting(buluşmak) her friends next weekend.
-They are getting married in October.
+They are getting married(evlenmek) in October.

 ### Kıyaslama
 Present: I am going to Manchester now.